 Introduction

-The Interoperability Catalogue (IC) specifies the relative display prioritization of feature types (and instances), as defined in individual product specifications, in relation to other feature types (and instances) which may be defined in any of the data products declared to be within the scope of the Interoperability Catalogue.
+The Interoperability Catalogue specifies the relative display prioritization of feature types (and instances), as defined in individual product specifications, in relation to other feature types (and instances) which may be defined in any of the data products declared to be within the scope of the Interoperability Catalogue.

 An Interoperability Catalogue describes display planes, predefined combinations, feature instance and feature layer suppression rules.

 An Interoperability Catalogue must be an XML document which conforms to the Interoperability Catalogue Schema which can be downloaded from the IHO website.

+Figure 4-3 shows the structure of a basic interoperability catalogue.

 Interoperation Conceptual Types

-The following clauses describe the different conceptual elements that may be used in the interoperability catalogue.
+The following sections describe the different conceptual elements that may be used in the interoperability catalogue.

 Display Plane (S100_IC_DisplayPlane)

-A display plane element acts as a container for display information for specified feature classes (see the next clause).
+A display plane element acts as a container for display information for specified feature classes (see section 4.4.2.2).
 The display priority for the plane as a whole is provided in the S100_IC_DisplayPlane element.
 All the types within an instance of S100_IC_DisplayPlane have the same display priority (encoded in attribute displayPriority) relative to feature types in another instance of S100_IC_DisplayPlane.

 EXAMPLE 1: The Marine Protected Area feature type from S-122 is in one instance of S100_IC_DisplayPlane and the Restricted Area Regulatory feature type from S-101 is in a different instance with a lower priority.
 The display priority for all S-122 Marine Protected Area instances is higher than all S-101 Restricted Area Regulatory feature instances.